Azure-Samples/azure-sdk-for-python-keyvault-secrets-get-set-managedid/README.md

 ## Troubleshooting

 ### Common issues when deployed to Azure App Service:

+1. I see "The page cannot be displayed because an internal server error has occurred.", even on the "ping" endpoint

+Make sure you have installed a Python extension for WebApp (see Step 1).
+If not, this tutorial explains [how to update Python using an extension on Azure WebApp](https://docs.microsoft.com/visualstudio/python/managing-python-on-azure-app-service).
+ The sample here works directly if you install the extension "Python 3.6.2 x86".
+Edit the `web.config` file if you wish to use another version of Python.

 1. MSI is not setup on the App Service.